Yusufolola/Blog_post_api/README.md

 - `DELETE /:categoryId`: Delete a category.
 - `GET /:categoryId`: Get a single category by Id
 - `GET /categories`: Get all categories
 - `POST /category` : Create category
+- `Post /:postId` : Create comment for a specific post
+- `Get /:postId` : Get all comments for single post by id
+- `put /:postId/:commentId`: Edit a comment
+- `Delete /:postId/:commentId`: Delete a comment
+- `Post /` : Create a post
+- `Get /` : Get all post
+- `put /:postId` : Edit a post
+- `Delete /:postId` Delete a post
+-

 For detailed information about the request and response formats, see the API documentation or the source code.